 Factors that decrease equity: Securing a new loan against the property or a fall in the market value of the property.

-A secured loan can positively or negatively affect your credit score, depending on how you keep up with the repayments.
+Taking out a new finance agreement can positively or negatively affect your credit score, depending on how you keep up with the repayments.

 Yes, as long as there is enough equity in your share of the property.